NERSC/nersc-dl-multigpu/README.md

             self.model.load_state_dict(new_state_dict)
    ```
  Models wrapped with DDP have an extra string `.module` that needs to be removed.
 The above lines in the scripts take care of this automatically
 -  For logging application-specific metrics/visualizations and automatic hyperparameter optimization (HPO), we recommend [Weights & Biases](https://wandb.ai/site).
-See this [tutorial](https://github.com/NERSC/nersc-dl-wandb) that extends the above scripts to include Weights & Biases logging and automatic HPO on multiGPU tests.
+See this [tutorial](https://github.com/NERSC/nersc-dl-wandb) that extends the above scripts to include Weights & Biases logging and automatic HPO on multi-GPU tests.
-- Before moving to data parallelism, we first recommend that you optimize your code to run on single GPUs efficiently.
+- Before moving to data parallelism, we first recommend that you optimize your code to run on single GPU efficiently.
 Check out this [in-depth tutorial](https://github.com/NERSC/sc23-dl-tutorial) that takes you step-by-step in developing a large-scale AI for Science application: this includes [single GPU optimizations and profiling](https://github.com/NERSC/sc23-dl-tutorial/tree/main?tab=readme-ov-file#single-gpu-performance-profiling-and-optimization), [data parallelism](https://github.com/NERSC/sc23-dl-tutorial/tree/main?tab=readme-ov-file#distributed-training-with-data-parallelism), and, for very large models that do not fit on a single GPU, [model parallelism](https://github.com/NERSC/sc23-dl-tutorial/tree/main?tab=readme-ov-file#model-parallelism).